 This wood heater has a manufacturer-set minimum low burn rate that must not be altered.
 It is against federal regulations to alter this setting or otherwise operate this wood heater in a manner inconsistent with operating instructions in this manual.

-Before operating the stove, the following steps should be completed:
+Before using the stove, the following steps should be completed:

-- Install the blower (see "Appendix 1: Blower Installation"), - Install the thermodisc (see "Appendix 2: Thermodisc Installation")
+- Install the door overlay (see "Appendix 1: Door Overlay Installation"), - Install the blower and the thermodisc (see "Appendix 2: Blower and Thermodisc Installation") - Install the ash lip pan.